hashgraph/hedera-sdk-js/CONFIGURATION.md

 ### Node Management

--   `setMaxNodesPerTransaction` - Set maximum nodes per transaction This sets the maximum amount of nodes that the transaction will try to execute to.Setting a higher value for setMaxNodesPerTransaction can improve the reliability of transaction execution, but it also increases the network load and the overall cost of the transaction (since you'll be paying transaction fees for each node that executes the transaction).
+-   `setMaxNodesPerTransaction` - Set maximum nodes per transaction This sets the maximum amount of nodes that the transaction will try to execute to.

+    Setting a higher value for setMaxNodesPerTransaction can improve the reliability of transaction execution, but it also increases the network load and the overall cost of the transaction (since you'll be paying transaction fees for each node that executes the transaction).

 -   `setNodeMinBackoff` - The `setNodeMinBackoff` method is SDK is used to set the minimum backoff time (in milliseconds) for retrying operations on a specific node.
     When you send a request to a node in the Hedera network, and the node fails to respond or encounters an error, the SDK will attempt to retry the request on the same node after a certain amount of time.
 This time is known as the backoff time, and it starts at a minimum value (set by setNodeMinBackoff) and increases exponentially with each subsequent retry attempt, up to a maximum value (set by setNodeMaxBackoff).
     The backoff mechanism is designed to prevent overwhelming the nodes with too many retries in a short period of time, while still allowing the SDK to recover from transient failures or network issues.